JimmyThompson/jimmythompson.co.uk/_posts/2014-10-29-citizenfour.md

 of Johnny English than James Bond - an odd display of humanity not often seen of household names.

-> "Know that every border you cross, every purchase you make, every call you dial, every cellphone tower you pass, friend you keep, site you visit and subject line you type is in the hands of a system whose reach is unlimited but whose safeguards are not."
+> Know that every border you cross, every purchase you make, every call you dial, every cellphone tower you pass, friend you keep, site you visit and subject line you type is in the hands of a system whose reach is unlimited but whose safeguards are not.

 Throughout the film, these more humourous elements are juxtaposed with constant, staggering reminders of the system which Snowden brought into